perfsonar/docs/ntp_overview.rst

 The Network Time Protocol (NTP) is a method to synchronize clocks to UTC (timezones are set locally by the administrator).
 The general goal of this software is to ensure that time is monotonically increasing, e.g. NTP will not skip a clock backwards in time and only makes adjustments that slow or speed up the local clock to move it towards the true definition of time.
 NTP will minimize offset (the difference from true time) and skew (difference of time change rate from the true rate), as it operates on a host.

 NTP is required to be running on perfSONAR servers that are performing OWAMP or BWCTL measurements.
 Both tools are designed to make API calls to a running NTP daemon to determine the time and relative errors for hosts involved in a measurement.
 As an example, OWAMP works by sending streams of small UDP packets.
 Each is timestamped on one end, and then compared on the other end upon receipt.
 These accurate timestamps are used to calculate latency and jitter on a more fine level than is possible via other methods (ICMP packets used in Ping).
 It is possible to operate the perfSONAR tools without a running NTP daemon (e.g. by using certain switches in the tools to disable the check of time), however the resulting measurements of network performance will be skewed due to the lack of accurate timekeeping.

-If a perfSONAR Toolkit is being used, there are instructions available to graphically configure the clock on the node.
-More information can be found here: http://docs.perfsonar.net/manage_ntp.html

 If NTP is being configured manually (e.g. editing /etc/ntp.conf), there are several key points to be aware of to ensure that time is as accurate as possible on the host: